mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

     ```
     ![image-30](https://github.com/user-attachments/assets/c091888a-bcb3-4bfd-a726-aa4466225ff4)

-  - https://microsoft.com/devicelogin access this URL in a new browser and type the code which you see in console.
+  - https://microsoft.com/devicelogin Open this URL in a new browser and enter the code you see in the console..
 ![image-31](https://github.com/user-attachments/assets/1c2a3c10-a532-48e7-aafe-25230ced23b6)
 ![image-32](https://github.com/user-attachments/assets/ef18f082-e414-4030-83ed-a80baffffc57)